Best Low Commission Real Estate Agents (2024 Update)

 This guide breaks down and ranks the top low-commission real estate agents in 2024.
 I aim to help you understand your options to minimize your commission fees while still getting the expert support you need for a successful sale.

 Real estate agent commissions are generally the largest transaction cost you’ll pay as a home seller.
-Traditional agents typically charge a total commission of 5–6% of your final selling price, translating into tens of thousands of dollars.
+A typical real estate agent typically charges a total commission of 5–6% of your final selling price, translating into tens of thousands of dollars.

 💰 Looking for low-commission real estate agents near you?
 Simply take this short quiz, and get matched with top-rated agents offering a 1.5% listing fee.
 Compare agents from brands like Century 21 and RE/MAX — it's free, and there's no obligation to move forward.